 Brittany Haas is a 5-string fiddle player from the San Francisco Bay Area, now residing in Nashville.
 She grew up honing her craft in fiddle camps nationwide, and came to her unique sound through the old time fiddling of Bruce Molsky and the innovative stylings of Darol Anger.
 She toured, performed with Darol’s Republic of Strings and seminal chamber-grass band Crooked Still, Yonder Mountain String Band, Alasdair Fraser & Natalie Haas, Abigail Washburn, The Waybacks and recorded on Steve Martin’s Grammy Award-winning CD, “The Crow,” performing in his band on Letterman and SNL.

 Exceptional among modern fiddlers for his versatility and depth, Darol Anger has helped drive the evolution of the contemporary string band through his involvement with numerous path-breaking ensembles such as his Republic Of Strings, the Turtle Island String Quartet, the David Grisman Quintet, Montreux, the Duo and other ensembles.
 Today Darol can be heard on NPR’s “Car Talk” theme every week, along with Earl Scruggs, David Grisman and Tony Rice.
-He has recorded and produced scores of important recordings since 1977, is a MacDowell and UCross Fellow, and has received numerous composers’ residencies and grants.
-He is a featured soloist on dozens of recordings and motion picture soundtracks.
+He has recorded and produced scores of important recordings since 1977, and is a featured soloist on dozens of recordings and motion picture soundtracks.

-Natalie Haas is one of the most sought after cellists playing traditional music today.
-She and Scottish fiddler Alasdair Fraser have toured as a duo for over 12 years, wowing audiences at festivals and concerts worldwide with their unique sound.
-Natalie has also toured with Mark O’Connor as a member of his Appalachia Waltz Trio.
-As a studio musician, Natalie has been a guest artist on over 50 albums, including those of Cape Breton fiddler Natalie MacMaster and Irish super-group Solas.
-A graduate of the Juilliard School, Natalie discovered the cello at age nine.
-In addition to having extensive classical music training, she is accomplished in a broad array of fiddle genres.
-Natalie now makes her home in Montreal, where she is an active member of the traditional music scene.
+Vibrant young musician Natalie Haas is one of the most sought-after cellists in traditional music.
+She and master Scottish fiddler Alasdair Fraser have toured together as a duo for years, creating a buzz at festivals and concerts throughout Europe and North America.
+Natalie has also toured extensively with Mark O’Connor as a member of his Appalachia Waltz Trio and been a guest artist on over 50 albums, including those of Natalie MacMaster, Irish greats Solas and Liz Carroll, and Americana icon Dirk Powell.
+She makes her home in Montreal and is an active member of the traditional music scene.